TheStill/hello_world/README.md

-Added this new line from chrome.
+Edited this new line from chrome.